solitontech/Hands-on-LevelUp-in-AI/setup_instructions.md

 A virtual environment isolates your project dependencies from your system Python.
 You can use either the traditional venv approach or UV's built-in virtual environment management.

+**Note**: The following instructions are general guidelines to help you learn how to create virtual environments.

 ### Using UV's virtual environment management (after installing UV)

 #### Windows